Video Capture Cards Market Forecast to 2028 - COVID-19 Impact and Global Analysis By Platform, Type, and Input Interface

-Since March 23, 2020, there is an increase in number of people playing video games because of the COVID-19 pandemic and subsequent social distancing.The rise was largest, in France (41%), followed by the UK (28%) and Germany (23%).

-This has created the demand for video capture cards across the market.
-However, owing to the temporary closure of manufacturing and supply chain activities by the local governments, the distribution of the gaming accessories was highly impacted, thereby negatively impacting the overall video capture cards market in the region.
+In the earlier generation, consumers used to purchase premium vehicles to reflect their social status, but the new generation is expressing other reasons for buying premium autos for the need of luxury and clever technologies.According to the study conducted by the China Association of Automobile Manufacturers (CAAM), women are playing an important role in the premium car market, especially in the developed economies.

+As per the survey, while selecting a vehicle model, women primarily focus on safety features, comfort, and exterior styling, over the attributes favored by their male counterparts, such as powertrain technology, socially recognized premium brands, and bigger models.

-The global video capture card market is segmented based on platform, type, input interface, and geography.Based on platform, the market is categorized into gaming consoles, PC and laptops, and others.
+The overhead console market is segmented on the bases of application and vehicle type.Based on application, the market is bifurcated into vehicle telematics, infotainment system & HMI, and others.

-Based on type, the market is bifurcated into HDMI, DP, SDI, and others.
-Geographically, the video capture card market is segmented into North America, Europe, Asia Pacific (APAC), the Middle East & Africa (MEA), and South America (SAM).

-A few key players operating in the global video capture card market and profiled in the market study are ADLINK Technology Inc.; Advantech Co., Ltd.; AVerMedia Technologies; Matrox; and Nanjing Magewell Electronics Co., Ltd; among others.
+Based on vehicle type, the market is segmented into passenger cars and commercial vehicles.
+Flex Ltd.; Gentex Corporation; Grupo Antolin; Hella GmbH & Co.
+KGAA; JPC Automotive; Magna International Inc.; Diamond Coatings Inc.; Daimay Automotive Interior Co., Ltd.; Kojima Industries Corporation; and Yanfeng Automotive Interiors are among the key players operating in the global overhead console market.

 About Reportlinker